Shipwrecks around the Western Cape coastline

 1841 The Sir William Heathcote was a British wooden sailing vessel (Brig) that hit a sandbank (opposite Mrs Dunn’s House) on the 15th of April 1841.
 No information on where Mrs Dunn’s house was.

-1842 The Waterloo was a British convict ship that was driven ashore in Table Bay on the 28th August along with the troop transport ship, The Abercrombie Robinson.
+1842 The Waterloo was a British convict ship that was driven ashore in Table Bay on the 28th of August along with the troop transport ship, The Abercrombie Robinson.

 1843 The Don-La-Toinla was a wooden sailing vessel that sank at Taljaners Bay Arniston on the 1st of January